toniaai/Fenical-Discord-Bot/README.md

 ## Features

+Note: some of this may be disabled pending more invalved porting to the authorised bot paradigm and/or for security reasons.

 - Google web and image search.
 - Keyword/user logger and notifier.
 Get notified when keywords you specified are said in any of your server or follow users and get notified when they send a message (with a cooldown).
 Useful to track someone or see if someone mentioned your name or your favorite show/book/whatever else keywords and you want to stalk— I mean, talk to them about it.
 - Set your game/stream to anything or set up multiple and cycle through them.